 If minded to do so, it is recommended that Planning Permission can be granted provided that compliance with the recommendations in Section 5.4 of this document is conditioned.
-This should be a compliance rather than a pre-commencement condition and should not be required to be discharged.
-This is because Natural England require all Conditions related to Protected Species to be discharged before they will issue a licence for that application which results in a Catch-22 situation if an EPSML is conditioned.
+Any Planning Conditions relating to bats should be compliance rather than a pre-commencement condition and should not be required to be discharged.
+This is because Natural England require all Planning Conditions related to Protected Species to be discharged before they will issue a licence for that application.